-Through student work placements and internships, NYWC provides training, supervision, guidance and evaluation to students to ensure a successful experience, benefiting those students as well as our clients and community.
+Through student work placements, NYWC provides training, supervision, guidance and evaluation to students to ensure a successful experience, benefiting those students as well as our clients and community.
 Students apply knowledge gained in the classroom to our workplace, thereby contributing to the goals of our organization.

 We have welcomed students from a range of college and university programs, including:

 - Ryerson University: (Internationally Educated Social Work Professionals (IESW) Bridging Program)

 - University of Toronto: (International Development Studies & Social Work)

 - George Brown College: (Community Worker Program &

 Before you apply for a placement, we encourage you to learn about NYWC and our different programs and services.
 We also encourage you to check with your school or program to ensure the placement is a fit.
 Eligibility requirements will vary from placement to placement.

 Once you are sure that this placement is a good fit, please apply using the form below.
 It may take several weeks for us to get back to you, depending on the number of applications received.
 Please note that due to the large volume of applications, we are only able to contact those candidates who are selected for an interview.